suterr252/skippy/README.md

 # Skippy!

-This project aims to automate the experience of stepping through a route in Google Street View.
+This project aims to automate the experience of stepping through a route in Google Street View images.

 # Specific language implementation used:
 [SBCL](http://www.sbcl.org/), Steel Bank Common Lisp